 - Used in DC generator and motor, Ac generator, and motor, and in universal motors

-Thus, in this article, we had an overview of what is a commutator.
-It consists of some segments that are used for the conversion of AC to DC or DC to AC.
-Apart from this, we had also studied commutation in DC generators, the importance, methods to improve commutation, and applications.
-Here is a question for the readers, what is the role of a commutator in a Universal motor?
+Thus, this article covers an overview of a commutator which includes some segments that are used for the changing AC to DC otherwise DC to AC.
+And also, we discussed commutation in DC generators, and its importance, different techniques to enhance commutation as well as its applications.
+Here is a question for you, what is the main role of a commutator in a Universal motor?